keskival/king-algorithm-manifesto/README.md

 - Activations and changes thereof are progressively increasing data structures.
 Because the GPT models are decoder-only stacks, the attention layers are masked and cannot see the future, and old activations are cached, it helps in this.
 The only state that can change are the activations related to the newest token.
 That means the agent state is accretive, just like GPT state growth.
 This means that the deltas are actually simply the activations which were added to the internal LLM layer cache with the newest token during inference.
 - Not only the state size, but the number of operations required for inference increases linearly in LLM models as the state grows.
 The model to be fitted to the agent should grow similarly along with the increased state.
 - Since the models we fit to the agent state estimation and the agent action estimation need to be explainable and therefore are likely not differentiable, they should be fitted with reinforcement learning, simulated annealing, genetic algorithms or such.
-- Encodings the observation and the action of an agent should be minimal descriptions.
+- Encodings the observation, the feedback and the action of an agent should be minimal descriptions.
 Observations need to be projected into textual descriptions of "agent observes the following: ..." and actions need to be interpretable from LLM described agent actions such as: "agent goes forward".
 Luckily LLMs can be coached to describe agent actions in specific, structured ways.
-- Observations and actions can span over multiple tokens.
+- Observations, feedback and actions can span over multiple tokens.
 If possible, we can create a scheme where these are described by single tokens, but it is likely that the capacity of the language model and the agent it emulates would decrease as then there are fewer computation operations it can do with fewer tokens.
 So it might not make sense to pack the information into as few tokens as possible.
-If so, the model state per observation also spans multiple token positions in the decoder layers.
+If so, the model state per feedback also spans multiple token positions in the decoder layers.
 This means that the model predicting the state change needs to be able to predict it in arbitrary sizes.
 The agent action model will need to take in arbitrary sizes of states as inputs in any case.

 ## Data Collection Description

 We need a lot of data where an LLM is fed a prompt which defines an agent in an environment.

-From this static state, we can feed the LLM various observations, and record the actions it implies in its continuation.
+From this static state, we can feed the LLM various observations and feedbacks, and record the actions it implies in its continuation.

-Both the observations and actions need to be from relatively small enumerable sets.
+The observations, the feedback and the actions need to be from relatively small enumerable sets.

 This means that to get more data, we need to do the same across many different states of the agent.
-The states here mean the agent must have learned something from the previous observations which affect the way it responds to the observations in the immediate future.
+The states here mean the agent must have learned something from the previous feedback which affect the way it responds to the observations in the immediate future.

 Since we need a large number of these, they will need to be procedurally generated.
 To reduce the number of possible confounding variables, the induced agent is kept similar across all episodes.

-Since the observations should not only affect the immediate action of an agent, but also designate some new information about the world which would have persistent consequences to how the agent behaves in the future, we need to limit the information given to the agent at any one time so that it will have things to learn in the subsequent steps as well.
+Since the feedback and the observations should not only affect the immediate action of an agent, but also designate some new information about the world which would have persistent consequences to how the agent behaves in the future, we need to limit the information given to the agent at any one time so that it will have things to learn in the subsequent steps as well.

 Since we want to understand what is the internal representation of the learned knowledge, it would be great if we can procedurally label observations also with what learnings are assumed to be in it.

 Since we need the LLM internal state for optimizing the interpretable algorithms, we need to record the activations in the LLM accordingly.

-Since we want the LLM to consider its observations and actions, we should designate them with short words, but postfix them with some standard text like "what would I do next?" or similar, to give the LLM several tokens to consider the implications.
+Since we want the LLM to consider its observations, feedback and actions, we should designate them with short words, but postfix them with some standard text like "what would I do next?" or similar, to give the LLM several tokens to consider the implications.

 The agent and the environment need to be somehow archetypal to give the LLM a lot of learned intelligence that it has derived from training materials.
 This means that maybe for example children's games or common human situations like work interviews or dating should be good topics, and the agent could be the "young Einstein" or something like that.
 The more cheesy and stereotypical, the better, because this makes the episodes span the space well known by the LLM.